 First, you should ask yourself if you have enough coverage in case of an incident occurring.
-If you cause damage to others, liability coverage protects you, but it does not cover you, your passengers or your car.
+If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers or your car.
 It is mandatory in nearly all states.

 Property damage liability (PD or PDL) covers you if your car damages someone else's property -- whether it's the person's car, fence, a house or any other property.
 It is a good idea to purchase enough of this insurance to cover the amount of damage your car might do to another vehicle or object.

 Bodily injury liability car insurance